igorvasiak/docs-ivycore/docs/index.rst

 ..
-Ivy Core documentation master file, created by sphinx-quickstart on Tue Apr 21 15:48:00 2020.
+Nut Library documentation master file, created by sphinx-quickstart on Tue Apr 21 15:48:00 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Ivy Core's documentation!
+Welcome to Nut Library's documentation!
 ====================================

 .. toctree::